i ching

 • In the five Wu Xing, earth often has a somewhat central role, surrounded by things that emerge from it and go back to it: water from springs, fire from volcanoes, wood growing from earth and metal mined from it; four very useful ingredients for humans to shape their worlds, like using fire to smelt ore into metal tools, which can then be used to cut wood into houses, furniture, bows, plows, water wheels, etc.

 • In the Chinese zodiac, four star signs are assigned to earth, arranged in a cross, and in the four sectors in between the two star signs there are assigned to water, metal, fire and wood, respectively.
-This reminds a lot of Aristotle’s circle with trigrams above, so maybe the Wu Xing earth would correspond to the static Greek elements and the other four Wu Xing to the trigrams of the I Ching for the corresponding transformation ?
+This reminds a lot of Aristotle’s circle with trigrams above, so maybe the Wu Xing earth would correspond to the static Greek elements and the other four Wu Xing to the trigrams of the I Ching for the corresponding transformations ?
 Can this be identified in the attributes of the star signs of the Chinese zodiac ?

 • Is the association of trigrams with elements and their changes also closely mirrored in the hexagrams and their changes ?